Agatha Christie's Partners in Crime

+Synopsis

-The series follows the adventures and exploits of the Beresfords, who have recently taken over the running of a detective agency based in London.
-Each episode features one of the stories from the book.
+The series follows the adventures and exploits of the Beresfords, who have recently taken over the running of Blunt's International Detective Agency based in London.
+Each episode features one of the stories from the short story collection.
 Among these are a quest for missing jewels, the investigation of poltergeists and a story involving poisoned chocolates.

 The series followed the short stories closely with two notable exceptions: First, the detective parodies, although alluded to on occasion, were for the most part dispensed with.
 Secondly, the story arc of the blue Russian letters and the search for the agent known as Number 16 were also dispensed with.
 For this reason three chapters (The Adventure of the Sinister Stranger, Blindman's Bluff and The Man Who Was No. 16) were not adapted.

 The series' original run was immediately preceded by transmission on 9 October 1983 of the same production team's adaptation of Christie's second novel The Secret Adversary, which also starred Annis and Warwick in the same roles and which acted as an introduction for viewers to Agatha Christie's Partners in Crime.

+Reception

 The series ran for one season between 16 October 1983 and 14 January 1984 with ten episodes.
 It was poorly received at the time, but was later shown in the United States, where John Tribe, the series graphic designer, won an award at the 1985 Emmy Awards for Outstanding Graphic and Title Design in recognition of the programme's title sequence.

 As of 2007, the series is regularly aired in the UK on the digital channel ITV3.
 Unavailable on DVD for a long period, it was released by Acorn Media UK on 2 September 2013.
+In 2025, the series, beginning with "The Affair of the Pink Pearl" episode, is streamed via Britbox.